 All Indian movies are musicals.
-We are one of the few movie makers in the world who love to express the situations of the movies through songs, dance and music.
-This is one of the main reasons why Indian movies are loved abroad and sometimes a few movies are really extravagant with music and dance.
-The next movie in my list is one such.
+We are one of the few movie makers in the world who love to express the situations of the films through songs, dance and music.
+This is one of the main reasons why Indian movies are loved abroad, and sometimes a few films are extravagant with music and dance.
+The next movie on my list is one such.

 Thillana Mohanambal (1968)

 Thillana Mohanambal is a story of two egoistic geniuses falling in love head over heels but never had the mettle to express each other.
 Too simplistic?
-A simple one-liner can become a classic with a superb screenplay and wonderful acting.
-This movie is an epitome of what I am talking about.
+A simple one-liner can become a classic with a superb screenplay and incredible acting.
+This movie is an epitome of what I just described.
 Thillana Mohanambal is a novel by Kothamangalam Subbu and adapted by AP Nagarajan.
-Sikkal Shanmugasundaram (Sivaji Ganesan) is a renowned Nagaswaram maestro and egoistic about his talent meets the Bharathanatyam genius Mohanambal (Padmini) and they fall in love instantly because of mutual admiration towards their talents.
-Her mother (CK Saraswathi) wants her to get married to a wealthy man in-order to get a luxurious life.
+Sikkal Shanmugasundaram (Sivaji Ganesan) is a renowned Nagaswaram maestro, and egoistic about his talent meet the Bharathanatyam genius Mohanambal (Padmini), and they fall in love instantly because of mutual admiration towards their talents.
+Her mother (CK Saraswathi) wants her to get married to a wealthy man to get a luxurious life.
 She tries to patch Mohana with different people through the help of Vaithi (Nagesh – at his Villainy best) but fails at every instant due to the determination of Mohana.
-Shanmugasundaram misunderstands Mohana and gets in to a depressed state but through the help of friends their love travels to an happy ending.
+Shanmugasundaram misunderstands Mohana and gets into a depressed state, but through the help of friends, their love travels to a happy ending.

 1. The ensemble cast and brilliant acting.
 Sivaji and Padmini are fabulous.
-If you take the 10 best pairs in Tamil Cinema, they will rank right at the top, simply because of the chemistry and the way they try to overpower each other whenever they act together.
+If you take the ten best pairs in Tamil Cinema, they will rank right at the top, just because of the chemistry and the way they try to overpower each other whenever they act together.
 Thillana Mohanambal provides the right premise for both the actors to shine.

-3. There are two actors without who Thillana Mohanambal would be half baked.
+3. There are two actors without who Thillana Mohanambal would be half-baked.
 Vaithi played by Nagesh and Jil Jill Ramamani by Manorama.
 Vaithi is the real villain of the story and Nagesh cakewalks the role.
-His saguni like villainy will make you laugh and hate him at the same time.
+His Saguni like villainy will make you laugh and hate him at the same time.
 Nobody other than Nagesh could have pulled it off.
-Jill Jill Ramamani on the other hand is the darling of the movie.
+Jill Jill Ramamani, on the other hand, is the darling of the movie.
 Manorama’s portrayal is splendid with the unique gait and voice modulation.
-Even sometimes you feel that Sivaji let her to overshadow him.
+Even sometimes you feel that Sivaji let her overshadow him.
 Don’t miss the folk dance performance from Manorama.

 4. The music and dance.
 This is one of the movies whose soundtrack should be preserved in any Tamil music buff’s collection.
 Maraindhirunthu Parkum, Nalamthana and Pandiyan Naanirukka are instant classics.
-The musical pieces at various points of time performed by the Nagaswaram Troupe especially the western score done through traditional instruments are out of the world. the music was composed by KV Mahadevan.
+The musical pieces at various points of time performed by the Nagaswaram Troupe especially the western score done through traditional instruments are out of the world.
+KV Mahadevan composed the music.
 If music was perfect, the dance sequences are overwhelming.
 Padmini was at her best through the choreography of PS Gopalakrishnan.
 The Thillana contest between Nagaswaram and Bharathanatyam is a sequence not to be missed.

 5. It’s one of the perfect screenplays as it was adapted from a 3 volume novel and wonderfully directed too.